IBM/ibm-openpages-mcp-server/IMPLEMENTATION_SUMMARY.md

 - Exposes a health check endpoint at the root path (`/`)
 - Implements a single JSON-RPC endpoint at `/mcp` for all MCP communication
+- Provides a GET endpoint at `/mcp` with Server-Sent Events (SSE) support for mcp-proxy connection
 - Uses the `/mcp` prefix instead of the previous `/api` prefix
 - Handles all MCP methods through a single endpoint using JSON-RPC 2.0 format
 - Provides CORS support for cross-origin requests